russchilderssite/russchilderssite.github.io/_posts/store/2018-01-01-limberjacks.md

 Get your Christmas orders in early!
 E-mail to russchilders1@gmail.com.

 These unique Appalachian limberjacks are handcrafted to provide many enjoyable hours of fun.
 Originally craftsmen  whittled these toys into shapes of men which were held together with pieces of wire.
-I employ power tools and manufactured eye hooks for their assemble.
+I employ power tools and manufactured eye hooks for their assembly.

-The basic limberjacks are men/women, chickens, and goats and come in a varity of colors.
+The basic limberjacks are men/women, chickens, and goats and come in a variety of colors.

 ![Man](uploads/man-limberjack-small.jpg "Man")